Analysis of statically determinate structures;

 used, the headings at the top of the page should be modified to match the printed

-Work should be done in pencil, and a lead hardness used
+Work should be done in pencil, and a lead hardness should

-which produces good contrast to the paper.
-Figures should be drawn with a straight edge
+be used that produces good contrast to the paper.
+Figures should be drawn with a

 Homework is due at the beginning of class on the due date.